bren-cere/grant-program/README.md

 3. Plan check-in & Office-Hours schedule.
 4. Officially Kick-off your project(We will create project repo for you and provide access to you and your team).

-### Milestone Review, Delivery, and Payment
-Milestones are to be delivered according to the following instructions:

-1. Use the same GitHub account that submitted the application.
-    1. Create a new branch based on the `Grant App` branch created previously named `Milestones - Project Name`.
-    2. Duplicate the `Milestone Delivery Template` file in the `Milestones Delivery` folder.
-    3. If this is your first milestone: Create a new folder in the `Milestones Delivery` folder you’re in now named `$Project Name`.
-    4. Rename the new file to `milestone-X.md` and move it to the `$Project Name` folder you created previously.
-    5. Follow the instructions as shown in the `milestone-X.md` file created previously.
-    6. Commit the changes to the new previously created project milestones branch.
-    7. Prepare a pull request against the original Grants Repository to initiate the review!
-2. Finally, submit your invoice to `community@cere.io`.

-   Payment is made in ERC-20 Cere Token or USDC on Ethereum or Polygon Mainnet.

-Optionally, for Maintenance Grants:

-1. At the end of each month, you will need to provide a comprehensive report of the work done, including the list of issues/bugs/pull requests worked on, time spent on each of these & finally the associated cost.

 ### Changes to a Grant after Approval
 Accepted grant applications can be amended at any time.
 However, doing so necessitates a re-evaluation by the committee and requires the same number of approvals as a new application.
 If your application has been accepted and during development you find that your project significantly deviates from the original specifications, please open a new pull request that modifies the existing application.
 This also applies in case of significant delays.